jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

   - **publicly disclose** , in relation to information required to be disclosed under information disclosure regulation, means to disclose information to the public in the manner required by a section 52P determination
   - **regulated** means regulated under this Part
-  - **regulated goods or services** means goods or services that are declared to be regulated— (a) by Order in Council made under section 52N; or (b) by any of subparts 9 to 11
+  - **regulated goods or services** means goods or services that are declared to be regulated— (a) by Order in Council made under section 52N or 57L; or (b) by any of subparts 9 to 12
-  - **regulated supplier** means a person to whom a section 52P determination applies in relation to particular goods or services
+  - **regulated supplier** —
+    (a) means a person to whom a section 52P determination applies in relation to particular goods or services; or (b) in relation to water services, has the meaning set out in clause 2(1) of Schedule 7
-  - **section 52P determination** means a determination by the Commission under section 52P that sets out how each type of regulation that applies to particular regulated goods or services applies to a supplier of those goods or services; and, in relation to particular goods or services, means every section 52P determination relevant to the regulation of those goods or services.
+  - **section 52P determination** means a determination by the Commission under section 52P that sets out how each type of regulation that applies to particular regulated goods or services applies to a supplier of those goods or services; and, in relation to particular goods or services, means every section 52P determination relevant to the regulation of those goods or services
+  - **water services** means any of the following (as defined in section 57A(1)):
+    (a) water supply services:
+    (b) wastewater services:
+    (c) stormwater services.

 ### 52D Meaning and application of claw-back
 (1) A reference to the Commission applying claw-back is a reference to the Commission doing either of the following: